GCBSNicola/GCBSNicola.github.io/_pages/about.md

 # About

 Hello there!
+You've reached my personal page!
-I'm Nicola, a physicist currently working in the [Attosecond Quantum Physics Group](https://www.attokings.com/) at King's College London.

-My current research is on the ultrafast detection and control of chirality using structured light fields and dissipative structures.
+I'm Nicola, a physicist currently working on the study, detection and control of molecular chirality using structured light fields and non-Hermitian physics.

+I'm a MSCA Research Fellow at the [AttoKings](www.attokings.com) group at King's College London.

-Before joining the group as a Research Fellow, I've worked for many years in the Theory Department at the [Max-Born-Institut](https://www.mbi-berlin.de/) in Berlin as a PhD student first and PostDoc later on.
+Before joining the group, I was a PostDoc in the Theory Department of the [Max-Born-Institut](https://www.mbi-berlin.de) (MBI) in Berlin, where I worked with Prof. Olga Smirnova on topological synthetic chiral fields.

+In 2023, I obtained my PhD from [Humboldt University](https://www.hu-berlin.de) (HU-Berlin), after working for few years as a Graduate Researcher at the MBI under the supervision of Prof. Misha Ivanov.
+My PhD thesis was on the control and spectroscopy of quantum dynamics using tailored multicolor laser fields.

+I did my M.Sc. in Optical Sciences at HU-Berlin, where I graduated in 2015 with a thesis on complex autoionization resonances and the phenomenon of interference stabilization.

-I've completed my M.Sc. studies in Optical Sciences at HU-Berlin and my B.Sc. in Physics at the University of Trieste, in Italy.
+I completed in 2015 my B.Sc. in Physics at the [University of Trieste](https://portale.units.it/it), where I moved from my hometown of Pordenone in north-east Italy in 2011.

-I'm originally from Pordenone, a small town in north-east Italy.

 ### About this website